 Galician seafood restaurant with special Mariscadas (seafood banquets).
 Good mariscos at a reasonable price and a great atmosphere.
-Have the spectacular Quiemada too.
+Have the spectacular Quemada too.

 Pizzeria Sorbillo, Naples, Italy.

 Greatest of many great pizzerias in the home of the pizza.
-The pies are so big they hang off the sides of the plates.
+The pizzas are so big they hang off the sides of the plates.